k2arim98/MayanEdmsInstallScript/README.md

 # MayanEdmsInstallScript
+To run this file simply type : bash MayanInstallV2.sh in your command prompt
 ## I have added Three fonctions to the old script :
 ### The first one :
 The user can setup his own password before starting the install process